JulienGha/ocr_webapp/README.md

 - cd ocr_webapp

 Run the OCR API:
-- Make sure that DOcker is installed and can run.
+- Make sure that Docker is installed and can run.
 - Check if there is an app running on port 5000 (lsof -i :5000)
+- docker build . -t tesseract:0.1
 - docker-compose up --build

 Run the front: